cardboard-iguana/cardboard-iguana.com/log/2022-03-28-itprotv-comptia-security-plus.md

 “Zero Trust” can basically be thought of as reducing the network perimeter to single resources + some level of continuous/dynamic authentication.

 Typically there is a firewall on either side of screened subnet, rather than a single firewall handling all connections.
-Watch out for services that offer connections in *both* directions across a firewall, and thus can be used to breach its protections (ExamCram indicates that network storage devices are a common offender here).
+Watch out for services that offer connections in *both* directions across a firewall, and thus can be used to breach its protections (Exam Cram indicates that network storage devices are a common offender here).

-ExamCram recommends the use of *both* built-in network-level encryption *and* encrypted tunnels when using wireless networks.
+Exam Cram recommends the use of *both* built-in network-level encryption *and* encrypted tunnels when using wireless networks.

 Jump server = Bastion server